Computable Folner sequences of amenable groups: Effective amenability of computably enumerable groups

 \begin{df} The numbered group $(G,\nu)$ is {\em computably amenable} if there exists an algorithm which for all pairs $(n,D)$, where $n\in \mathbb{N}$ and $D\subset_{fin}\mathbb{N}$, finds a finite set $F\subset\mathbb{N}$ such that $\nu(F) \in \mathfrak{F} \o l_{ G,\nu(D)}(n)$ and $|F|=|\nu(F)|$. \end{df}

 These are the main notions of our paper.
 It is clear that computable amenability implies $\Sigma$-amenability.
 Furthermore, $\Sigma$-amenability implies that the F\o lner function is subrecursive.

 Some variants of these notions were characterized by M. Cavaleri in \cite{MC3} in the case of finitely generated groups.
 The goal of this section is an adaptation of these characterizations in our general case.
+Although we use the same arguments, the adaption needs some additional effort.